-Read on to discover everything you need to know about pairing food with wine, from the best dishes to eat with a Sauvignon Blanc to the top two methods of pairing.
+Read on to discover everything you need to know about pairing food with wine, finding the best wine pairing with Salmon, the best dishes to eat with a Sauvignon Blanc, to the top two methods of pairing.

 Wine and food need to balance each other out, with neither one overwhelming the taste of the other.
 This doesn’t mean doing opposite pairings—rather, pair equal flavors to create a good balance.
 Think a bold red wine with a hearty plate of lamb or a light-bodied white wine with grilled fish for a delectable, delicate experience.
 Sometimes, opposite flavors can work together, like a sweet Riesling with fried rice.